Fellowship Hall Philosophy

 WHAT FRIENDS & FAMILY SAY

-Treatment costs $18,000 per month and $34,500 for 90 days.
-Fellowship Hall accepts private insurance on an out-of-network basis, and has a relationship with third-party medical loans company My Treatment Lender.
-The 11 individuals polled by Rehabs.com to date on the center’s affordability gave it an average rating of three stars.
+Treatment costs $18,000 per month and $34,500 for 90 days, according to information provided to Rehabs.com by Fellowship Hall staff.
+The facility accepts private insurance on an out-of-network basis, and has a relationship with third-party medical loans company My Treatment Lender.

 User ReviewsReview this Center